yanniSkawronski/dai-go/DAIGO.md

 - `OK`: The game has been created and is open to be joined by other players
 - `ERROR <code>` : an error occurred, the code is an integer among the following list:
+    - 1 - the client has not yet identified himself.
-  - 1 - The client is already in a game
+    - 3 - The client is already in a game

 ### List open games